What to Know About German Wirehaired Pointers

 • Whining if the belly is pressed, indicating pain

-Bloat is an emergency, so if you suspect your dog may have it, take them to the nearest veterinary hospital right away.
+Bloat, otherwise known as Gastric Dilatation and Volvulus (GDV) is an emergency, so if you suspect your dog may have it, take them to the nearest veterinary hospital right away.
 Even with advanced medical and surgical intervention, bloat still kills 30% of dogs who get it.
+There is a surgery that can be done to help prevent GDV (gastropexy).

 Von Willebrand Disease.
 Von Willebrand Disease type II is a rare genetic bleeding disorder caused by a lack of an essential clotting protein.
 For some dogs, symptoms may not begin until later in life.
 However, DNA tests can diagnose the disease regardless if symptoms are present.